johnnylam88/nerien-hekili-packs/README.md

 3. Use `/hekili` to open the **Hekili** configuration panel.
 4. Select the action pack for your specialization; all of this addon's packs are tagged *nerien*.
 5. Click the *Active* checkbox to enable the action pack.
+6. Check the *Description* to see if any additional settings should be made and follow the advice.

 ### Status ###